Organization Inspiration:

 Our inspiration of this organization came from the incredible sacrifices made from our ancestors will to survive.
-Men like Francisco Jesus Cruz (Founders Great-Grandfather), whose actions before joining the Guam Combat Patrol (GCP) probably saved thousands of Chamoru and U.S. Marines lives during the recapture of the Island by blowing up the Japanese underground cave Headquarters and 10 machine gun bunkers by himself, eliminating an estimate of 600 to 800 Japanese fighters.
+Men like Francisco Jesus Cruz (Founders Great-Grandfather), whose actions during World War 2 before joining the Guam Combat Patrol (GCP) probably saved thousands of Chamoru and U.S. Marines lives during the recapture of Guam (most populated U.S. territory occupied by the Japanese).
+He blew up the Japanese underground cave headquarters and 10 machine gun bunkers by himself, eliminating an estimate of 600 to 800 Japanese fighters.
+This was after the third failed attempt from the U.S. Marines to retake Asan beach.
 He was promised the Medal of Honor from the infamous U.S. Navy Admiral Chester Nimitz (80 years later and still trying to get him his Medal of Honor).
 He went on and earned a bronze star (signed by U.S. secretary of the Navy James Forrestal) for his actions during his time serving in the GCP.
 After the war, he continued to serve Guam as a police officer and retired as a Sergeant.
 His family is still trying to get his Medal of Honor awarded.

 Frank with his statue.

 The Guam Combat Patrol was a native Chamoru fighting group that proved to be vital members to the U.S forces during the Battle of Guam.
+GCP fighters went through a field bootcamp in the jungles of Asan and after their service were honorably discharged from the Marine Corps.
 They knew the island like the back of their hands and served by scouting the enemy, guiding the U.S troops, and fighting alongside.
 They were crucial to the success of the liberation of Guam.
+The GCP fighters continued to clear Guam of the Japanese fighters even after the war.

 Group GCP picture Francisco Cruz on far right of